 There are so many different fields of expertise involved in creating a video game, that we can easily assign 20 individual Experts to designing a video game.
 Let’s see what some of the most well-known roles look like:

 What Roles are there in designing a Video Game

-Of course you can start designing and developing your Video Game straight withing your 3D Software of choice, be it Unity, Unreal, CryEngine, or many more.
+Of course, you can start designing and developing your Video Game straight within your 3D Software of choice, be it Unity, Unreal, CryEngine, or many more.

 A Character Artist will usually design and sketch various poses of a Character and in different environments.
 He or She draws concepts on how a Character might look in different scenarios.

 All of those Sketches have to be brought into the Computer, either for a 2D or a 3D Game.
 In a 3D Game, a modeler would shape all kinds of Items and Characters, Landscapes, Trees, Boxes, you name it.
 Everything that makes up the entire Game.

 A Texturing Artist takes what a Modeling Artist has modeled and applies Materials, Shaders, Colors, and Pictures to the Surfaces, so a wooden Stick for example actually looks like Wood and not some greyish clay.

 A GUI Designer is responsible for Designing the Graphical User Interface.
 All of the Buttons, Numbers, Inventory, Game Stats, all that wants to be pretty and pleasing to the Gamer.